robotframework/SeleniumLibrary/docs/SeleniumLibrary-5.1.1.rst

 Open Browser Firefox profile path argument types are not correct (`#1703`_)
 ---------------------------------------------------------------------------
 Open Browser keyword ff_profile_dir argument did convert argument incorrectly if the argument value was Python FirefoxProfile instance.
-This is not fixed in this release.
+This is now fixed in this release.

 Full list of fixes and enhancements